weibel/colorize-gimp/README.markdown

 On Linux you need to install the gtk libraries first:
 `sudo aptitude install libgtk2.0-dev`

-Note that `apt-get` wont work as well as it wont resolve the dependencies issues properly.
+Note that `apt-get` won't work as well as it won't resolve the dependency issues properly.

 Also libsuitesparse-dev is required for compiling `sudo aptitude install libsuitesparse-dev`